Hachem-H/Iridis/docs/Error Handling.md

 }
 ```

 This seems fine and all, but there are some obvious errors that might problematic, for example, division by zero.
-Well we can account for that with the error type, (In Iridis, the error and optional types are one).
+Well, we can account for that with the `Possible` type notated with `?T`

 ```iridis
 DivideNumbers :: proc(a: i23, b: i32) -> ?i32